 It fuels your morning and gets your brain and body going.
 I love mixing up our breakfast options each week to keep my family excited and trying new things.

 It is vegetarian, gluten-free and packed with protein rich eggs, savory sun-dried tomatoes, spinach, red bell pepper, spices and soft goat cheese.
+One thing I love about frittatas is how customizable they are.

+You can literally open up your refrigerator and pull out any leftovers from vegetables to meat to cheeses and create a delicious combination.
 If sun-dried tomato and goat cheese isn’t your thing try sausage, red bell pepper and cheddar cheese or broccoli, cheddar cheese and shredded chicken.
+You could try a new combination every week to keep things exciting for your family.

 If you like to have breakfast ready and waiting on school days like I do, then you can prepare this on Sunday and use it for up to 4 days stored in an airtight container in the refrigerator.